Some of the long-term effects of drug abuse can be fatal.

 3. Lung and Respiratory Problems

 Smoking any substance increases the risk for respiratory illnesses and lung cancer, especially when smoking highly toxic drugs such as crystal meth and crack cocaine.
-These drugs often contain harmful chemicals that can accelerate the progression of certain lung conditions, and increase the risk for lung failure.
+These drugs often contain harmful chemicals that can accelerate the progression of certain lung conditions and increase the risk of lung failure.

 4. Liver Disease

-Alcohol abuse can damage and destroy healthy liver cells, and increase the risk for liver disease.
-Since your liver is responsible for processing alcohol for removal from your body, you face a higher risk for liver damage if you consume more alcohol than your liver can process.
-Long-term drug use can also trigger liver problems.
+Alcohol abuse can damage and destroy healthy liver cells and increase the risk of liver disease.
+Since your liver is responsible for processing alcohol you face a higher risk for liver damage if you consume more alcohol than your liver can process.
+Long-term drug use can also trigger liver cirrhosis.

 5. Kidney Damage